Ethnarch: Ottoman Empire

 Rather different was the case of minority community ethnarchs, especially within the Islamic Ottoman Empire that were recognized as legitimate entities (millet) and thus allowed to be heard by the government through an officially acknowledged representative, though without political persona.

 When the Ottoman Sultan Mehmet II decided to give such dialogue a more formal nature, the logical choice for the major Orthodox Christian communities was the Greek Orthodox Ecumenical Patriarch of Constantinople.
 The non-Chalcedonian Christians (Armenians, Syriacs, and Copts) were represented by the Armenian Patriarchate of Constantinople.
 For the far smaller, but also influential Jewish diaspora, a similar position was granted to the Hakham Bashi, i.e., chief rabbi.

 Modern Greece and Cyprus

-In modern Greek usage, the term has the connotation of "father of the nation", and is widely used as an epithet applied to perhaps the most influential political leader in modern Greek history: Eleftherios Venizelos.
-In the context of modern Cyprus, the term nearly always refers to the nation's first president, Archbishop Makarios.
+In modern Greek usage, the term has the connotation of "father of the nation", and has been widely used as an epithet applied to perhaps the most influential political leader in modern Greek history: Eleftherios Venizelos.
+In more recent times, it has also been attributed to Konstantinos Karamanlis.

+In the context of modern Cyprus, the term nearly always refers to Archbishop Makarios.
+Makarios was the last Archbishop to hold a double religious (Archebishop) and political (Leader of the Greek Cypriots) role under foreign rule, similar to the Ecumenical Patriarch under the Millet system.
+This regime, called the Ethnarchy, was retained during the British rule in Cyprus and survived in practice until independence in 1960.
+Additionally, Makarios became the first President of Cyprus after independence.